Hear This All People And Give Ear – Hymn Lyric

 Those men that make their great estates

-their stay whereon to trust,
+their whereon to trust,

 Or in th’ abundance of their wealth